Elimination Diet Meal Plan & Recipes for Gut Healing

 Legumes | Peanuts (these are legumes, not nuts), beans, lentils, chickpeas, green peas, peanut butter, soy products such as soy oil and soy sauce |

-Here is a list of a few things you can keep on hand, which can be made into many different Paleo-friendly meal options.
-If you’re following a different or more restrictive framework for your elimination diet, you can still use these for inspiration, and modify as needed.
+Here is a list of a few things you can keep on hand, which can be made into many Paleo-friendly meal options.
+If you’re following a different or more restrictive framework for your elimination diet, you can still use these for inspiration and modify them as needed.

 - Pre-cut broccoli and cauliflower